Drywall Cost Calculator (USA)

 Drywall Installation Cost Guide (USA 2026): How to Estimate Like a Pro

 Renovating your home or finishing a basement?
-One of the first questions you’ll face is: “How much drywall do I need, and how much is it going to cost?”
+One of the first questions you will face is: “How much drywall do I need, and how much is it going to cost?”

 Why Drywall Estimating is Tricky

-2. Select Units: Toggle between Imperial (ft) and Metric (m) if you are used to the metric system.
+- Select Units: Toggle between Imperial (ft) and Metric (m).
+If you switch to Metric, the costs and dimensions automatically adjust to realistic international standards.

-3. Enter Rates: Input your estimated Material Cost and Labor Cost.
-We have pre-filled these with 2024-2025 national averages:
+- Enter Rates: We have pre-filled the calculator with current national averages:

-4. Review Results: The tool calculates the total area, how many 4×8 or 4×12 sheets you need (including 10% waste), and the total project cost.
+- Review Results: The tool calculates total area, how many 4×8 or 4×12 sheets you need (including waste), and the total project cost.

 Understanding Drywall Costs: The Breakdown